notZaki/PandocCiter/README.md

 # Pandoc Citer Extension for Visual Studio Code

-This extension provides autocompletion of citations stored in a bibtex file, for use with [pandoc-markdown](https://pandoc.org/) documents.
+This extension provides autocompletion of citations stored in a bibtex file, for use with [pandoc-markdown](https://pandoc.org/) documents, along with auto-completion for [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) cross-references.

 ## Features